aezizhu/LuciCodex/README.md

 **Example:** Instead of remembering `uci set wireless.radio0.disabled=0 && uci commit wireless && wifi reload`, just say: *"turn on the wifi"*

-Note: This project was previously named "g".
-All legacy aliases have been removed; use `lucicodex` exclusively.

 ---

 ## Table of Contents